Summer Nights (concert residency): Background and development

-Rumors of a Vegas residency were first reported in June 2012.
+Rumours of a Vegas residency were first reported in June 2012.
 Initially, Newton-John was to perform in the middle of 2013.
 However, her sister's brain cancer and death postponed the residency indefinitely.
 On 4 February 2014, the residency was officially announced/resumed for 45 shows beginning April 2014.
 Entitled, "Summer Nights", the shows were intended to be intimate, not the usual Vegas-style spectacular.
 Newton-John performed with an eight-piece band and simple staging.
 She performed her greatest hits, including songs from hit films Grease and Xanadu.
 During an interview with Closer Weekly, Newton John revealed with former co-star, John Travolta was to come to a show, she would try to get him onstage for a duet.
 In July 2014, Newton-John confirmed the extension of Summer Nights, with twenty-four additional dates which ran until January 2015.
 The show was subsequently extended throughout 2015 and 2016.

 When asked on her decision to perform in Vegas, Newton-John explained that her previous tours of the United States included performing in casinos in small towns, outside of the metro area.
 She was told many fans were not willing to travel to the towns however some would travel to Vegas for the Vegas experience.
 She also stated the comfort of performing at one venue for the tenure.
 Speaking of the concerts, Newton-John stated: "I am thrilled to be able to call Las Vegas home for a while.
 I have performed here many times through the years and have had nothing but wonderful memories and I look forward to even more fun at the Flamingo.
 I am especially thrilled that a portion of every ticket sold will benefit the Olivia Newton-John Cancer and Wellness Centre".